everettvergara/Happy-Hearts-23/README.md

 # HappyHearts23

 Happy Heart's Day to my fellow devs.
 Written in C++ and SDL.
-Not the best animation and not very well optimized but this will do =)

 If you're only interested in the animation, just download the files under